Coming Soon 👀 At the beginning of April, you’ll be

 I’ve been retired for several years now.
 I still get up around 6am.
 I’m not sure if it’s habit or because I like the early morning.
 Probably both.

-Lola85 Premium Member 11 months ago
+Lola85 Premium Member over 1 year ago

 A long time ago, I became convinced that the world of work mostly belonged to morning people and extroverts.
 I am neither of those, so it has been a rough ride.